Can chickens eat nuts (and other festive foods)?

 5. Can chickens eat seafood?

-- Seafood salad – but leave out the dressing.
+• Leftover seafood salad is good, but leave out the dressing.
 Include leftover leaves, tomatoes, celery, red peppers and garlic.
-Take out most onions.
+Take out any onions.

 6. Can chickens eat pasta?